 After dismissing a variety of ideas, as impractical or ‘not really us’, he decided to get a little sneaky.
 He hired a canoe, and they paddled over to the spot, so that Rachel didn’t realise until the last minute that that’s where they were headed.
 The weather was on his side, and the sun shone, while they had a picnic, and Adam tried to work out how to bring up his proposal in a conversation.

 Then a strange thing happened.
 Some background: in Adam’s family, there is a tradition that says a robin near by is his late Nana or Grandad watching over them.
 So when a robin came out from a bush to visit the picnicking pair, Adam took this to be confirmation that this was the moment.
 He asked Rachel if she would spend the rest of her life with him, and she said yes.
 Much delight and relief all round!

 And the ring, well, the ring was something that initially caused a few headaches.
 Adam had been looking in high street jewellers, and hadn’t seen anything that really impressed him.
 Plus he wasn’t sure that he wanted a regular mined diamond in any case.
 Researching online, he found out that he definitely didn’t want a mined diamond.
 He says ‘it didn’t seem right to have a symbol of love come from a less than reputable background’.

-So, investigating man-made diamonds, he came upon Ethica Diamonds, where he was delighted with the choice of rings, the styles, and the ethical diamonds.
+So, investigating man-made diamonds, he came upon Ethica Diamonds, where he was delighted with the choice of rings, the styles, and the lab-grown stones.
 After some pondering, he chose the Lucille, with its delicate basket setting.
 Rachel is delighted, and Adam’s sure they’ll come back in the future.
 Wedding rings perhaps Adam?

 We wish Adam and Rachel all the best on their travels, and in their relationship.